sunsided/os/DIARY.md

 crate which I now reuse in the kernel's `build.rs`.
 The linker script now uses `DEFINED(KERNEL_BASE)` and `DEFINED(PHYS_LOAD)` to allow external configuration.

+Tracing with QEMU got massively easier now with the `qemu_trace!` macro.
+I didn't think implementing that would be so easy.

 ## 2025-10-25

 Adding a serial output to the QEMU emulator turned out to be extremely helpful in finding out